-We’ve mentioned it before that consistency is key for all your business interactions and it is especially true when it comes to improving your social media presence.
-You can choose your posts to be funny or pretty serious and scientific (depending on your industry), but decide it from the beginning and keep it that way so your fans know what to expect from you in their feed page.
+We’ve mentioned it before that consistency is key for all your business interactions.
+This is especially true when it comes to improving your social media presence.
+You can choose your posts to be funny or pretty serious and scientific (depending on your industry).
+However, you need to decide it from the beginning and keep it that way.
+Then, your fans will know what to expect from you in their feed page.

 Apart from your posts, your messages/email/phone response style should also follow the same pattern; it’s all part of your branding!

-Even a small deviation from your typical content, will not go unnoticed in social media, so being consistent in all interactions with your audience is a must.
+Even a small deviation from your typical content, will not go unnoticed in social media.
+Being consistent in all interactions with your audience is a must.
 This also means that your posts’ frequency matters, as well.
 If your Facebook account goes suddenly quiet for a while, your followers will gradually lose interest in your product.
 Make sure you keep the posts coming up at a steady rate, so your audience knows about your latest products, upgrades and special offers!

-And while we’re at it, a little bit on how your social media presence can become attractive, toο.
-Creating interesting content is the most important advice for the digital and social media strategy of your small business
+And while we’re at it, let’s discuss a little bit on how your social media presence can become attractive, toο.
+Creating interesting content is the most important advice for the digital and social media strategy of your small business.

 Pictures and other visual aids (graphs, infographics etc) are going to “catch the eye” of existing and new followers and eventually, boost engagement.
 Remember, Content is King.